peter-olom/hookstate-persist/README.md

 import AsyncStorage from '@react-native-async-storage/async-storage';
 import {Product} from '../utils/types';

-// for map/tree like state, wrap root state with Persist wrapper
+// for tree object state, wrap root state with Persist wrapper
-// this gives you the benefit of validating the hydrateTime value const wrapped = PersistorWrapper({
+// this gives you the benefit of validating the hydrateTime value is not null const wrapped = PersistorWrapper({
   cart: [] as Array<Product>,
   user: {} as User,